 Here is a summary of the most important laws that you should know as a pet owner.
 These laws also apply if you are keeping an animal for someone else.
 For more details about the laws that protect people and animals, you may look at the Washington County ordinances and the Oregon State statutes concerning domestic animals.
+You can also download a copy of the Oregon Animal Cruelty Laws Handbook, a reference guide put together by Oregon Humane Society.
 Of course, you are always welcome to call Animal Services at 503-846-7041 if you have any specific questions.

 6 months of age, or

 within 30 days after new residents move into Washington County.

 Cruelty or Neglect

 It is against the law to commit acts of cruelty or neglect to animals.
 This includes such inhumane activities as depriving an animal of food, water, or adequate shelter; or confining an animal under conditions that endanger the animal.